Render the schematic

 A board you cannot open is a board you do not really own.
 Open standards keep your work portable, reviewable, and yours.

-Because the source is text, you diff a board in a pull request and review every change line by line, the same way you review code.
+Diff a board in a pull request and review every change like code.